Koopman Linearization for Data-Driven Batch State Estimation of Control-Affine Systems: Introduction

-In this work, we propose the Koopman State Estimator (KoopSE), a state estimation framework that combines aspects from both kernel embedding and Koopman-based methods in a novel way such that it \begin{itemize} \item is applicable to control-affine systems with no prior knowledge of the process and measurement models, \item formulates the problem as a high-dimensional batch linear state estimation framework, which admits solutions for state means and covariances, and \item has a training cost that scales linearly with the amount of data and an inference cost that is independent of the amount of training data, in contrast with standard kernel methods. \end{itemize} This paper is structured as follows.
-After reviewing related work in Section \ref{sec:related-work}, we summarize theories for kernel embeddings and Koopman with control-affine systems in Section \ref{sec:prelim}.
-We derive the exact KoopSE algorithm through Sections \ref{sec:system-id}-\ref{sec:recover_estimates}, then apply the RFF approximation in Section \ref{sec:approx-with-rff}.
+In this work, we propose the Koopman State Estimator (KoopSE), a state estimation framework that combines aspects from both kernel embedding and Koopman-based methods in a novel way such that it \begin{itemize} \item is applicable to control-affine systems with no prior knowledge of the process and measurement models, \item formulates the problem as a high-dimensional batch linear state estimation framework, which admits solutions for state means and covariances, and \item has a training cost that scales linearly with the amount of data and an inference cost that is independent of the amount of training data, in contrast with standard kernel methods. \end{itemize}

+This paper is structured as follows.
+After reviewing related work in Section \ref{sec:related-work}, we summarize theories for kernel embeddings and Koopman for control-affine systems in Section \ref{sec:prelim}.
+We derive KoopSE through Sections \ref{sec:system-id}-\ref{sec:recover_estimates}, then apply the RFF approximation in Section \ref{sec:approx-with-rff}.
 We present experimental results in Sections \ref{sec:experiments} and conclude in Section \ref{sec:discussion_conclusion}.